5exyGuy/altv-vchat/README.md

 ### 3. Command Suggestions

 The default command prefix is `/`.
+You can change it in `options.json` file.

 To get command suggestions, you need to enter the prefix as the first character in the input field and at least one character after the prefix.